Fox-Design-Agency/react-stylux/README.md

 - **responsive testing ongoing, no sizes are set as of right now**
 - **videos being worked on to explain blocks and design choices**
-- **beta will be released soon and this project will be open for collaboration**
+- **very frequent updates will be occurring to push this project into beta and open collaboration**

 Utilizing three simple component types, this project simplifies layout and front-end considerations for react projects.
 The three component types are: containers (subject to change), holders, and blocks.
 Containers (subject to change) define the horizonal space and act as a wrapper for all blocks.
 Holders then go inside of the container to define the space for the blocks.
 Holders can go inside of Holders to further define space.
 Each holder has a pre determinded child length and will render children placed into the holder.